-Top 10 DeFi Platforms in 2023
+Top 10 DeFi Platforms in 2024

 Sitting down with a laptop.

 With that said, we must understand that DeFi platforms hold both peril and promise.
-In this guide, we’ll cover the top 10 DeFi platforms for 2023, looking at both the potential risks and rewards.
+In this guide, we’ll cover the top 10 DeFi platforms for 2024, looking at both the potential risks and rewards.

-Beyond TVL: How We Rank DeFi
+Beyond TVL: How We Rank DeFi Platforms

-When our analysts assess DeFi platforms, they use criteria that articulate the “trust factor” of these platforms–criteria such as year of launch, community following and total value locked (TVL) in the protocols.
-Even though DeFi is a young industry, we’re looking for platforms that have stood the test of time (relatively speaking), typically with a large user base and significant value.
+• Even though DeFi is a young industry, we’re looking for platforms that have stood the test of time (relatively speaking), typically with a large user base and significant value.

-TVL is like money “locked” in traditional mutual funds or CDs.
-This metric does matter, representing the sum of funds available to a DeFi platform, like a bank's lending and borrowing capacity.
-But many DeFi projects quickly attract a lot of capital and then quickly flame out as users leave the service, rendering TVL a less-than-useful metric.
+• Total value locked is like money “locked” in traditional mutual funds or CDs.
+This metric does matter, representing the sum of funds available to a DeFi platform, like a bank’s lending and borrowing capacity.
+But many DeFi projects quickly attract a lot of capital and then promptly flame out as users leave the service, rendering TVL a less-than-useful metric.
+This is slightly different from other analysts.
+Most DeFi rankings look exclusively at Total Value Locked, which can be misleading.
+The DeFi industry has nearly $44 billion locked in apps.

 So, TVL is just one part of the picture.
 We also look for longevity and the long-term ability to sustain a strong community of users — in the same way that we would look at a bank’s history and customer happiness, not just its size.